Marjan Jugović: Syria

 In early 2011, he signed a four-year contract with Al-Ittihad Aleppo, playing with them the qualification for the Asian Champions League against Al Sadd SC of Qatar, but they lost the match 5–1.
 They continued to compete in AFC Cup.
 After only four months in Syria, he was forced to leave Syria because of the Syrian civil war.

 On 1 October 2011, Jugović signed a one-year contract with Busaiteen Club from Bahrain.

 Iceland

 In March 2013, he joined Icelandic Premier club Keflavík.

 He scored in his debut against Fimleikafélag Hafnarfjarðar (FH) on 6 May 2013.

 Indonesia

 On 20 December 2014 he signed with Indonesia Super League club Barito Putera.

 Lebanon

 When the Indonesian league was suspended by FIFA, Jugovic signed a contract with Al-Akhaa Al-Ahli Aley from Lebanon.
-Their Syrian coach, Afash, made a good and very strong team, with good local players, and also with a few foreign players.
+Their Syrian coach, Afash, made a team, with local players, and also with a few foreign players.
 The team finished the season in 4th position.